Koseng/MSFSxTouchMini/README.md

 This needs only to be done once.

 * Download [X-Touch-Mini-FS2020](https://github.com/maartentamboer/X-Touch-Mini-FS2020/releases).
 Extract zip and save software in a folder.
 * Download X-Touch Editor from [Behringer Website](https://www.behringer.com/product.html?modelCode=P0B3M).
 Software -> Editor for Windows V1.21.
 Or try this direct [Link](https://mediadl.musictribe.com/download/software/behringer/X-TOUCH/X-TOUCH-EDITORv1-21.zip).
+Extract zip and save software in a folder.
 * Make sure your X-Touch mini is connected to the PC
 * Start X-Touch Editor with X-TOUCH.exe
 * ![Picture Editor](Pics/xTouchEditor.png)